 Then the Boombl4 case unfolded.
 Merely weeks after PGL Major Antwerp, NAVI announced that the Russian player and in-game leader was being removed from the team, citing “high reputational risks for the club”.
-The decision was tied to her wife’s apparent support for the war, which had landed Boombl4, and consequently NAVI, in hot water.
+The decision was tied to his wife’s apparent support for the war, which had landed Boombl4, and consequently NAVI, in hot water.
 The organization saw no choice but to remove the player, the team’s caller since late 2019.

 The BLAST Premier Spring Finals was an opportunity to test B1ad3’s belief that NAVI’s system is bigger than any one IGL and that Denis ‘electroNic’ Sharipov could be plugged into the role fairly seamlessly.
 There were fears that the Russian player’s impact would suffer as a result, but he quashed that narrative with an impressive 1.25 HLTV rating in Lisbon, the second-highest on the team.

-It’s still early to make a judgment on whether electroNic’s IGL potential is indeed higher than Boombl4, but the first signs are incredibly positive – which also speaks to B1ad3’s coaching prowess.
+It’s still early to make a judgment on whether electroNic’s IGL potential is indeed higher than Boombl4’s, but the first signs are incredibly positive – which also speaks to B1ad3’s coaching prowess.
 His robust system is bearing fruits with another man at the wheel (the third after Zeus and Boombl4), and there is nothing to suggest that, under his wing, electroNic cannot become one of the finest callers in the game.